ramonaolteanu99/MySQL_Project/library_project.md

 The scope of this project is to use all the SQL knowledge gained throught the Software Testing course and apply them in practice.

-Application under test: library database
+Application under test: Library Database

 Tools used: MySQL Workbench: